MatthewCallery/Marvel_Comics_App/README.md

 #### Character List screen:
 I've made a conscious decision to sacrifice a little in performance for a boost in usability.

 The first time the app is opened, it fetches all of the characters from the Marvel API and caches them in a SQLite database on the user's device.
-Only strings are stored, so the storage required is negligible.The app will only refetch data from the Marvel API every 7 days (it's rare that they create a new character).
+Only strings are stored, so the storage required is negligible.
+The app will only refetch data from the Marvel API every 7 days (it's rare that they create a new character).

 The advantage of this approach is that it enables offline use of the app and no further API calls are required when a user is searching for a particular superhero.